surangaj17/assignment-api-test/README.md

-# Assurity API Assignment
+# API Test Assignment

->This is an API automation test project written as an assignment in Assurity consulting interview process.
+>This is an API automation test project written as an assignment for an interview.
 Testing requirements are to validate below three acceptance criteria against the REST API response of the given URI.

  **API** = [https://api.tmsandbox.co.nz/v1/Categories/6327/Details.json?catalogue=false](https://api.tmsandbox.co.nz/v1/Categories/6327/Details.json?catalogue=false)